graiola/target_estimation/README.md

 - implemented measurementCallbck_v2 to manage multiple incoming targets.
 NB: to be tested
 - defined update function v2
 - put FIXME parts in node main function (target_node.cpp)

+# Notes 2021/09/14
+- Test ---- MeasurementCallback_v2 seems to work properly: targets are correctly stored in the maps
+- created a new node: multiple_target.
+This correctly works with vectorial trgets (map of targets)
+- to finilize the code we need to record a bag with multiple targets, understand how to determine the number of targets from incoming /tf messages ad then set n_target automatically